Yuri-Chai-Official/Text-OS/README.md

 RAM: 8GB or more
 Display: 1080p
 GPU: None Needed
+Hardrive: 6GB or more
 Software: .NET Framework 6 / Microsoft Windows 11

 You can shutdown/reboot your machine by using "reboot/shutdown" command.

+How long does it take to install?
+It can take from 2-4 minutes to install.